Low traffic neighbourhood: Injury rates

 Two LTNs were introduced in London between 2015 and 2019, after extensive consultation and with significant engineering improvements.
 Within the LTN areas, the numbers of injuries, and the risk of injury per trip, reduced by about 70% for walkers, cyclists, and car occupants.
 There was no change in injuries on LTN boundary roads.

 Some 72 LTNs in London were introduced in 2020, more hastily and with relatively few engineering measures.
 These halved injury rates (especially pedestrian injuries) on roads within the LTN zones; again, no change was found on boundary roads.

 In June 2025 a research study found that LTNs in London were associated with significant reductions in road injuries and deaths within their boundaries.
 The study compared over a decade of road casualty statistics from 113 London LTNs and found a 35% reduction in all injuries, with a 37% reduction in deaths and serious injuries.
 This equated to over 600 prevented road injuries, including 100 involving death or serious injury.
 The study also found no observable change in casualties on roads immediately outside the LTNs.

+In January 2026 a research study found that the number of collisions with casualties, within the Oxford LTN area, fell by more than 64%.
+The study also found that number of collisions with casualties in the boundary roads fell by 25%.
+This equated to roughly 69 casualties prevented.
+The study found the Cowley LTNs had saved more than £2 million, as result of collisions and casualties avoided, since being installed.

 Crime and social safety

 The introduction of LTNs leads to a decrease in total street crime, increasing with duration since implementation, and with no displacement to other areas.
 After 3 years of implementation, a study found an 18% decrease in street crime in LTN areas.
 A larger reduction was found for violent crimes and sexual assaults.
 Only a single subcategory for crime saw an increase – bicycle theft.

-In Tower Hamlets Lutfur Rahman was urged by the Metropolitan Police not to dismantle a Low Traffic Neighbourhood in Bethnal Green, reflecting concerns that removing it would lead to an increase in crime.
+In Tower Hamlets Lutfur Rahman was urged by the Metropolitan Police not to dismantle a low traffic neighbourhood in Bethnal Green, reflecting concerns that removing it would lead to an increase in crime.